Board of Trustees Officers

 General Manager, Business Management US Gulf Coast, Shell Chemicals, Houston, TX

-With over 30 years experience, Ms. Kline’s accountabilities include Sales, Supply, HSSE & Logistics, Economics & Scheduling and Optimization for the for the USGC business.
-Marla manages and is responsible for the P/L for all of USGC Chemicals and Products, which includes assets at, Geismar, Deer Park, Norco, and Convent.
-In addition to her General Manager role, Marla holds the title and authorities of President, Shell Chemical, LP.
+With over 30 years of experience, Ms. Kline’s accountabilities include Sales, Supply, HSSE & Logistics, Economics and scheduling, and Optimization for the USGC business.
+Marla manages and is responsible for the P/L for all of USGC Chemicals and Products, which includes assets at Geismar, Deer Park, Norco, and Convent.
+In addition to her General Manager role, Marla holds the title and authority of President of Shell Chemical, LP.
+Ms. Kline earned a BS in Mechanical Engineering and an MBA.

 Joyce Marshall Johnson